Firesphere/silverstripe-solr-search/docs/12-Help/01-Changelog.md

 - [Change of Permission indexing from User based to Group based](../09-View-Permissions.md).
 - Improved documentation.
 - Removed history, moving to a later phase to include in a sub-module.
+- Fix issues encountered for Dirty classes and Indexing
+- Improved `PCNTL` detection for the CMS run of the Indexing job

 ## 0.9.x